All Episodes

 That is today's plan.

-Tomorrow's involves Mark Stein filling in for Rush, and the Monday plan is for Russia's return.
+Tomorrow's involves Mark Stein filling in for Rush, and the Monday plan is for Rush's return.

 That's always a good thing.

-All right, let's get back to some of your calls here in a moment, but as we uh come out of this break and look for new plow, new ground to plow.
+All right, let's get back to some of your calls here in a moment.

-You know, being advocates for senior citizens, advocates for retired persons or or whatever, because senior opinion is not monolithic.
+This is always tricky, you know, being advocates for senior citizens, advocates for retired persons or whatever, because senior opinion is not monolithic.

 So a group like the AARP has to figure out what it's going to do when it takes a stand on controversial issues.

-And no matter what they do, somebody's gonna be upset.
+And no matter what they do, somebody's going to be upset.

 And to that extent, I empathize with them.